Iron Mountain Is The Next Big Data Center REIT

 The answer lies in the growth pipeline.

-The value of a DC growth pipeline.
+The value of a DC growth pipeline

-Data center REITs trade at substantially higher multiples than the rest of REITs, but for a rather unusual reason; external growth
+Data center REITs trade at substantially higher multiples than the rest of REITs, but for a rather unusual reason; external growth.

 Organic growth of data center REITs is entirely unimpressive.
-Digital Realty (DLR), which is arguably the bellweather of the sector due to its enormous size, actually has substantially negative organic growth.
+Digital Realty (DLR), which is arguably the bellwether of the sector due to its enormous size, actually has substantially negative organic growth.

 I cannot emphasize enough how rare it is for a REIT with 6 quarters in a row of significantly negative same store NOI growth to trade at a high multiple.
 The other high multiple sectors like industrial and towers have strongly positive organic growth.

-In data centers, however, organic growth is continually plagued by a powerful tenant base with companies like Facebook being able to bully the REITs into rent reductions.
+In data centers, however, organic growth is continually plagued by a powerful tenant base with companies like Facebook (NASDAQ:FB) being able to bully the REITs into rent reductions.
 The fungibility of data centers makes the threat of re-signing with a different DC provider a powerful negotiating tool.
 The tenants can even threaten to build their own centers as FB, GOOG and AMZN have all shown the ability to do so.

 So while data center internal growth rates are unimpressive, the true value lies in the seemingly infinite external growth.
 Demand for data has been growing exponentially and with the stay at home economy that growth rate has accelerated even further.
 Thus, it is quite valuable to have a DC development pipeline as it provides a strong and reliable return in a world where returns are otherwise extremely low (due to interest rates).